Xylocopa sulcatipes: Distribution and habitat

 X. sulcatipes is a large Arabian carpenter bee.
-They have been found in Saudi Arabia, Yemen, Israel, Egypt, and Transcaspia.
+They have been found in Saudi Arabia, Yemen, Palestine, Egypt, and Transcaspia.

 X. sulcatipes are known to nest in cane or thin-branch nests.
 They use plants that are native to their region to build their nests; therefore, materials for nesting may vary.
 X. sulcatipes nests utilize dead branches, sticks, dead flowering stalks of Ferula spp., or other suitable soft, wooden, tubular objects abandoned by human beings.
 The holes for their nest entrances are approximately 1.2 cm wide and the tunnels range from 1.2 to 1.6 cm wide and are at least 12 cm long.
 X. sulcatipes construct their nests in diverse methods; for example, the female bee may cut a hole along the side of the nesting material, enter it, and then make the nest along the grain in one or both directions.
 They often burrow into substrate that needs little or no digging.
 Another way X. sulcatipes constructs its nest is by cutting into a pre-existing cut surface or broken cross-section, which they use to gain entry into the substrate.
 After the structure of the nest has been formed, females linearly layer the walls with pollen and nectar before inserting an egg into the food mass.
 Finally, the nest is sealed off.

 The location of nests may vary from dead branches on the ground or cut wood that was hung above the ground; however, they are normally found in partially shaded areas.